Henry Charles Hull: Background

 In May 1908, he was one of three cabinet members that represented the Transvaal Colony at the Intercolonial Customs and Railways Conference.
 The conference, with participants from the other three colonies, resolved the number of delegates from each colony that would draft the constitution for the Union of South Africa at a National Convention for presentation in parliament in London.
 Later he would be one of eight men that represented the Transvaal Colony in drafting the constitution between 1908 and 1909.

-The Union of South Africa was created on 31 March 1910, with Louis Botha as its first prime minister with Hull joining the Botha cabinet |as finance minister.
+The Union of South Africa was created on 31 March 1910, with Louis Botha as its first prime minister with Hull joining the Botha cabinet as finance minister.
 The 1910 South African general election followed in September 1910.
 He resigned in 1912 after a dispute with Minister for Railways, J.W.
 Sauer over the latter's failure to tell cabinet about its excessive expenditure and tariff reductions.
 Botha reluctantly backed Sauer and Hull resigned his post.
 He would represent the constituency of Barberton from October 1910 until August 1915.

 After leaving politics, Hull assisted in the formation of Anglo American to fund gold mining on the Far East Rand.
 He accompanied Ernest Oppenheimer to London in 1915 to organise finance for the new company with American investors fronted by Herbert C. Hoover and William L. Honnold.
 The Anglo American Corporation was formed in 1917 with £1 million capital.
 Hull would be appointed one of six directors on the board of the new company.

 Hull used his political connection to Jan Smuts and Louis Botha to ensure that Consolidated Diamond Mines and Oppenheimer obtain the exclusive rights to alluvial diamonds in South West Africa (Namibia).
-Oppenheimer would accompany Botha to Versailles peace conference in 1919 that resulted in the Treaty of Versailles and the League of Nations that granted South Africa a mandate to administrate South West Africa.
+Oppenheimer would accompany Botha to Versailles peace conference in 1919 that resulted in the Treaty of Versailles and the League of Nations that granted South Africa a mandate to administer South West Africa.